 Here we will discuss the costs of buying a 3D printer and also include some recommended products within each price range.
 Your budget will determine exactly what kind of 3D printer you can purchase.

-On the lower end of the scale you can be looking at spending around $350-$1000 on your first printer, though this will limit your abilities in terms of what exactly you can build.
 At this price level you will likely only be able to produce a product in a single color/material and you will also probably be looking at a maximum size of around 4x4x4 Inches.

 Recommended Printers (Low Cost):